Code-Institute-Submissions/project1_CI/README.md

 * scss file - Creating a scss file will make it more easy to switch from theme or to add new html pages in the same style.

 ## Getting started
 Want to use this website as a template for your own project?
 That's perfectly fine.
 Just clone the project to your local machine: ```git clone git@github.com:steindevos/project1_CI.git```.

+#### Deploying
+If you want to deploy your own version of the website you can do that best on Github pages.
+Import your Github project to a new repo with the following name ```username.github.io```, where username is the username of your account.
+Make sure to have an ```index.html```.

+Go to the repo and check your settings.
+Github should have automatically deployed your website and the url should be there!

 ## Acknowledgements
 I want to thank Ward van Zeijl for delivering most of the content for the website.